amandaguglieri/dictionaries/API/README.md

 # API dictionaries

-All API dictionaries that comes back with real results in real life.
+All API dictionaries that have real results in the wild.